mkorthof/freenom-script/README.md

 ## Email Notifications

-To enable email alerts make sure `MTA` is set, the default is 'sendmail'.
-Emails will be send on renew or update errors.
+To enable email alerts, make sure `MTA` is set; the default is `/usr/sbin/sendmail`.
+Emails will be sent on renewal or update errors.
 If you do not have/want an MTA installed you could use [bashmail](https://git.io/JJdto) instead.

 If you want to receive the alerts on a different email address than `freenom_email` set `RCPTTO`.
 You can also set an optional "From" address: `MAILFROM="Freenom Script <freenom-script@example.tk>"`

 Leaving `MTA` empty or commented disables alerts.

+## Apprise Notifications

+To enable [Apprise](https://github.com/caronc/apprise) notifications, make sure `APPRISE` is set to the location where you installed the Apprise CLI; the default is `/usr/local/bin/apprise`.
+You must also set the `APPRISE_SERVER_URLS` array to contain one or more server URLs; notifications are sent to all of the listed server URLs.
+As with email notifications, Apprise notifications are sent on renewal or update errors.

+For details on how to construct server URLs, refer to https://github.com/caronc/apprise/blob/master/README.md.

+Leaving the `APPRISE_SERVER_URLS` array empty disables Apprise notifications.

 ### Optional Overrides